jrmccombs/packagestats/packagestats/README.md

 1. __EffectiveUser__ the name of the effective user as returned by `base::Sys.info`

-To utilize the XALT utility `package.stats.method` should be set to `xalt` and the `package.stats.xalt_run_uuid_var`, `package.stats.xalt_dir_var`, and `package.stats.xalt_exec_path` options should be set.
+To utilize the XALT utility, `package.stats.method` should be set to `xalt` and the `package.stats.xalt_run_uuid_var`, `package.stats.xalt_dir_var`, and `package.stats.xalt_exec_path` options should be set.
 The `package.stats.xalt_run_uuid_var` option specifies the XALT environment variable